veristamp/Dealtracker/Readme.md

 ---

 ### 3️⃣ Frontend Setup (`Frontend/`)
-There is already a dist folder so you dont have to run the build. but if you wanna add your customization follow the below steps
+There is already a dist folder so you dont have to run the build. but if you wanna add your customization in Frontend follow the below steps

 ```bash
 cd Frontend